peteris-racinskis/pd2-xml/README.md

 Updating values in the database file:

 ```
-# updating values in the database:
 $ ./main.py update file.xml
 ```

 Supports multiple filenames in arguments:

 ```
-# supports arbitary number of input files:
 $ ./main.py update ${path_to_directory}/*
 ```